-Does my Servo Motor Need Repair?
+Does My Servo Motor Need Repair?

-Servo Motor Lifespan
+Understanding Servo Motor Lifespan

 Even the most well-maintained servo motors have a finite lifespan.
 While many servo motor manufacturers list a top-end service life of about 30,000 hours, this will often vary depending on application and working conditions.
 And when a servo motor goes down unexpectedly, the result is lost production and ultimately a hit to the bottom line.